excellalabs/nils_2_skills/README.md

 For more information on vagrant: https://docs.vagrantup.com/v2/

 RVM is used to manage Ruby versions.
 For more information: https://rvm.io/

+Rubocop is installed for code analysis.
+For more information: https://github.com/bbatsov/rubocop

 Sometimes on windows machines Vagrant will not successfully ssh into the box, due to the boot being unsuccessfull.
 This issue could be due to Hyper-V being enabled.
 Steps to resolve:
   1. Go to control panel